mozilla/firefox-translations-training/docs/opus-trainer.md

 ## Curriculum learning

-Ability to split training into multiples stages.
+Ability to split training into multiple stages.
 Each stage is configurable to use a mix of different datasets.

 We use it to pretrain the teacher model on the augmented dataset that includes the original parallel corpus and back-translations and then continue training on the original parallel corpus only